 If you're looking for a lightweight standing tripod that's still able to remain relatively portable, Linkcool has a top option for you to consider.

-Its height can range from 14-inches to 42-inches, it weighs 420g and is compatible with all iPhone devices and DSLRs, and GoPro cameras.
+Its height can range to 42-inches, it weighs 420g and is compatible with all iPhone devices and DSLRs, and GoPro cameras.